borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 1/README.md

 end
 ```

-It does not use `Entity:init(def)`, because in this instance `self` would refer to `Entity`, not `Player`.
+The player does not use `Entity:init(def)`, because in this instance `self` would refer to `Entity`, not `Player`.
 It is necessary to explicitly use the argument in the `.init` function.

 ### Order

-In the list of dependencies included in "Dependency.lua". be sure to require the entity class _before_ the player class.
+In the list of dependencies included in `Dependency.lua`. be sure to require the entity class _before_ the player class.
 In the wrong order the player doesn't have a class from which to inherit.